jxlarrea/recyclarr-configs/README.md

 ## How to Use
 1. Edit `recyclarr.yml` and insert your Radarr/Sonarr instance URL and api key.
 2. Run the `sync.sh` script to both pull all available Custom Formats from TRaSH GUides, and sync Recyclarr with your Sonarr and Radarr instances.
+Make sure that `sync.sh` is executable with `chmod +x sync.sh`.